Time spent on being a vector

 If you apply as a vector, there will be an interview with the KABS that is responsible for the study programme you applied for.

-The time and effort that is put into the vector work can’t be measured against the friendship and the personal experience that is gained during the vector period.
+The time and work put into the vector job can't be measured against the connections, the personal experiences and the knowledge you gain during your vector period.
+And besides, it's just great fun.